Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/13-aie-performance-analysis/aie_hang_analysis.md

 	aiesimulator --pkg-dir=./Work --online -wdb -ctf

-**Note:** For more information about AI Engine stall analysis using Vitis Analyzer in the hardware emulation flow, refer to the _Versal ACAP AI Engine Programming Environment User Guide_ ([UG1076](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment)).
+**Note:** For more information about AI Engine stall analysis using Vitis Analyzer in the hardware emulation flow, refer to the _Versal adaptive SoC AI Engine Programming Environment User Guide_ ([UG1076](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment)).

 In Vitis Analyzer, the Performance Metrics view gives an overview of the stalls in the design: